EviLuci/dotfiles/README.md

 This repository contains my **personal dotfiles** for configuring a minimal, beautiful, and functional **Hyprland** desktop environment on **Arch Linux**.

 > [!CAUTION]
 > The install script available in this repo is experimental and intended for personal use only.
-Use at your own risk.
+Do not use it.

 > [!IMPORTANT]
 > These dotfiles are part of my personal setup journey.
 Things may break or not work out of the box.